Become a Better Player Each Time You Practice

 Accumulated over months or years, that progress can add up to big changes in your playing, eventually leading to greater mastery over the instrument.

-But it your improvements really are incremental, how do you even know you’re making improvements at all?
+But if your improvements really are incremental, how do you even know you're making improvements at all?

 Imagine that you want to lose 50 lbs of weight, so you make some changes to your diet.
 Each week your new changes allow you to lose 1 oz of body fat.
 That means it takes 16 weeks, or four months for you to see any difference at all in pounds.
 At this rate, you might feel you're never getting there.
 And body weight fluctuates so often that you might not be able to get an accurate measurement from one week to the next.
 And that means you have no idea whether you're making any progress.